nyziek/Coders_Lab_JavaScript_course_workshop1/README.md

-# Coders_Lab_JavaScript_course_workshop1
+# Coder's Lab JavaScript course Workshop 1
-Coder's Lab JavaScript course - 1st workshop - HTML &amp; CSS
+1st Workshop within Coder's Lab JavaScript course - HTML &amp; CSS.

+The aim of the workshop is to recreate a website basing on the design provided in jpg file.